antmicro/rowhammer-tester/docs/source/lpddr4_test_board.md

 Turn on the board using power switch [`S1`](#lpddr4-test-board_S1).
 Then configure the network.
 There is a JTAG/FLASH jumper [`MODE1`](#lpddr4-test-board_MODE1) on the right-hand side of the board.
-It defines whether the bitstream is be loaded via JTAG or FLASH memory.
+It defines whether the bitstream is loaded via JTAG or FLASH memory.
 The bitstream will be loaded from flash memory upon device power-on or after the FPGA programming [`PROG_B1`](#lpddr4-test-board_PROG_B1) button is pressed.